Top Defects of Woven Fabric: Common Issues and Practical Solutions

 7. Mixed End (yarn) Caused by a different fiber blend used on the warp frame.
 Results in a streak in the fabric.

 8. Mixed Filling Caused by bobbin of lightweight yarn or different fiber blend being used in filling.
-Results in distinct shade change.
+Results in a distinct shade change.

 9. Open Reed Caused by a bent reed wire.
 Results in warp ends being held apart, exposing the filling yarn.